How Can Daughter Protect Her Inheritance Without a Prenuptial Agreement?

 I have been reading a fair amount on the subject and found somewhere on the web (I am always a little skeptical here) that as long as her assets are not commingled with her future husband’s and she is able to identify through statements of what is hers as of the date of the marriage, that in the event of divorce those funds would remain hers and not be countable as marital assets.
 Is that correct?
 And do you have any thoughts on this type of situation or what may be a more appropriate way to go?
 Any advice would be appreciated.

 Given the amount, I probably wouldn’t do a prenup, though that is the surest way to protect assets in the event of divorce.
-The rules differ from state to state and especially depending on whether Ashley lives in a community property state.
+The rules differ from state to state, especially depending on whether Ashley lives in a community property state.
 The rules you describe apply in community property states.
-The also apply in other states as long as the inherited assets are clearly segregated.
+They also apply in other states as long as the inherited assets are clearly segregated.
 Not only must they be kept separate from Ashley and her husband’s joint assets, but they should also be maintained in an account or trust separate from Ashley’s own savings and investments.

-In other states, the general rule is that for a short-term marriage generally each spouse takes what he or she brought into the union; for a long-term marriage, everything is split 50/50.
+In other states, the general rule is that for a short-term marriage, upon divorce generally each spouse takes what he or she brought into the union; for a long-term marriage, everything is split 50/50.
 What’s short- and long-term also differs from state to state, but you can think of the cut off as being 10 years.
 The courts also consider many other factors, so the only certain way to protect property brought into a marriage is a prenuptial agreement.
 But given the amount involved in Ashley’s case and she and her fiance’s youth, I wouldn’t recommend that they do a prenup.

 But this may influence your own estate planning.
 As explained here, the best protection for Ashley in the event of divorce or claims by creditors is a trust created by a third party.
 You may want to update your own estate plan to make sure that whatever you leave her is protected in trust.